Leader Allergy Relief D-24

 How should I take Leader Allergy Relief D-24?

 Use exactly as directed on the label, or as prescribed by your doctor.
 Cold or allergy medicine is only for short-term use until your symptoms clear up.

-Always follow directions on the medicine label about giving Leader Allergy Relief D-24 to a child.
+Always follow directions on the medicine label about giving this medicine to a child.
 Do not use the medicine only to make a child sleepy.
 Death can occur from the misuse of cold or allergy medicines in very young children.

 Swallow the tablet whole and do not crush, chew, or break it.

 Call your doctor if your symptoms do not improve after 7 days of treatment, or if you have a fever.

 If you need surgery or medical tests, tell the surgeon or doctor ahead of time if you have taken a cold or allergy medicine within the past few days.